Damage to Structures

 Health and Safety Concerns

 Raccoons are associated with rabies and raccoon roundworm.
 The incidence of reported cases of rabies in raccoons and other wildlife has increased dramatically over the past 30 years.
-This increase has been led to more testing, greater awareness, and higher numbers of raccoons.
+This increase has led to more testing, greater awareness, and finding higher numbers of raccoons with the disease.
 Raccoons recently have been identified as a major host of rabies in the US, primarily due to increased prevalence in the eastern US.

 Raccoon roundworm (Baylisasacris procyonis) can cause blindness, brain damage, and death.
 Raccoons are not the only carrier of this disease, but they are the definitive host.
 Avoid disturbing feces and items contaminated with feces.
-Consult Module 3, Wildlife Diseases, to learn more about this infection and how to prevent it in humans.
+See Raccoon Roundworm to learn more about this infection and how to prevent it in humans.